Violin Sonata No. 2 (Saint-Saëns): History

 The sonata was composed in Egypt from 17 February to 15 March 1896.
 It was dedicated to Léon-Alexandre Carembat, who won first prize for violin at the Conservatoire de Paris in 1883 and played for the Orchestre de l'Opéra, and his wife Marie-Louise Adolphi, who won first prize for piano at the Conservatoire in 1883.
 The couple had given several concerts with Saint-Saëns' works.

 The first performance before the official premiere was given by Eugène Ysaÿe and Raoul Pugno on 18 May 1896.
 The premiere itself, as part of Saint-Saëns' 50th anniversary concert on 2 June 1896 at Salle Pleyel, was given by Pablo de Sarasate and Saint-Saëns for the benefit of the Association des artistes musiciens.

 Structure

 The sonata consists of four movements.
 A performance takes approximately 21 minutes.

+The opening movement is held in sonata form.
+The first is striving and energetic, while the second is directed to be played dolce.
+In the recapitulation, both themes are presented simultaneously.

+The second movement is in the classic scherzo and trio form.
+The trio, in the form of a three-part canon, makes use of counterpoint.
+Saint-Saëns was particularly proud of the scherzo, which he called "terribly difficult".
+Decades later, he wrote to his publisher Durand on 23 April 1919: "I don't think that Franck, whose canons are all praised, ever composed one as pretty as the one that forms the Trio of this scherzo, a canon that I wrote in Aswan. [...]
+I would rather play the sonata than hear it played by someone else who would not play it to my taste.
+What I regret is that I cannot play the violin part as well!"

+In the Andante, the violin performs a long, dreamy melody above a piano accompaniment consisting of continually rising scales that blur the harmony in an impressionistic way.
+Duncan Druce notes that though Saint-Saëns disliked the music of Debussy, he comes "quite close to a Debussian fascination with sonority for its own sake".
+In contrast, the middle section (Allegretto scherzando ma ben moderato) seems to be another "miniature scherzo".

+The finale is in rondo form, with two themes, bright and classical in tone.

 Compared to the first violin sonata, which is a brilliant concert piece, the second differs in character.
 Saint-Saëns himself called it a "very serious chamber work" that "will only be understood after the eighth performance".
 The sonata signalled a stylistic change in Saint-Saëns' music, with a lighter, clearer sound for the piano, characteristic of his music from then onwards.